We want to get you to your campsite faster than a mosquito can find an unzipped tent!

 Read your emailed confirmation letter carefully, it contains important information for your visit.
 Arrival processes may vary from park to park and your confirmation letter will contain important instructions on what to do upon arrival to the park you are visiting.

-At select parks, you may be directed to proceed directly to your campsite without stopping in at a registration area (gate or park office) upon arrival.
-At others, you may be directed to visit park staff to pick up your permits before heading to your campsite.
+Many parks allow you to proceed directly to your campsite without stopping in at a registration area (gate or park office) upon arrival.
+Some parks still require you to visit park staff upon arrival before heading to your campsite.

 2. Complete self check-in